 When cooked at a boil, the corn should be done in just 5 minutes.
-When brought to a boil and then simmered, the 8 – 10 minute mark is when your corn should be done.
-I always remove my corn from heat at the eight minute mark ( even if it takes me a minute or two to get it on to plates ).
+When brought to a boil and then simmered, the 8 - 10 minute mark is when your corn should be done.
+I always remove my corn from the heat at the eight-minute mark ( even if it takes me a minute or two to get it on to plates ).

-Corn can be left in the water, or combination of water and milk, for up to 10 minutes once done.
-Leaving your cooked corn in the pan for anything more than 10 minutes results in over cooked corn.
+Corn can be left in the water, or a combination of water and milk, for up to 10 minutes once done.
+Leaving your cooked corn in the pan for anything more than 10 minutes results in overcooked corn.
 After that, your corn will start to lose both flavor and the desired texture of plump corn kernels.

 Milk Butter Boiled Corn on the Cob

 - In a large stock pot, fill with enough water to just cover the ears of corn.
-Add the heavy cream, milk, 1/4 c portion of the butter, and sugar then bring to a boil over medium high heat.
+Add the heavy cream, milk, ¼ cup portion of the butter, and sugar then bring to a boil over medium high heat.